Volunteering in Belize: At a glance

 - Available year-round

-- Accommodation on a small private island, off the coast of Placencia
+- One-of-a-kind accommodation on a private island off the coast of mainland Belize

-- PADI scuba diving certification courses offered on the island
+- PADI Open Water certification courses offered on the island

 - Program fees include island transfer, orientation, accommodation, meals and 24/7 in-country support